 How did I get there: Drive, please~ 🙂

 Let’s talk a little bit about the geography of Aso.
 Aso is located in the Kumamoto Prefecture, on the island of Kyushu; and it is the largest active volcano in Japan.
-I learned that the feature of the area is called caldera.
-Caldera is a hotpot-like volcanic feature with a cone-shaped volcano in the center, and its surrounding land was collapsed due to volcanic eruption many, many years ago.
+I learned that the feature of the area is called a caldera.
+Caldera is a hotpot-like volcanic feature with a cone-shaped volcano in the center, and its surrounding land was collapsed due to a volcanic eruption many, many years ago.
 Villages are now built around the volcano these days.
 The largest village is Aso – and it is located on the north side of the volcano.